floydhub/floydhub.github.io/_posts/2018-11-21-build-image-classification-app-with-fastai.md

 ---
-layout: "post"
+author: Charlie Harrington
-title: "Recognize relatives using deep learning"
+date: 2018-11-21 19:50:03 +0000
-date: "2018-11-21 19:50:03 +0000"
+excerpt: Building a cousin image classification app using a convolutional neural net for your Thanksgiving family reunion using fast.ai and FloydHub.
-slug: "build-image-classification-app-with-fastai"
+feature_image: /assets/images/hero/build-image-classification-app-with-fastai-hero.png
-author: "Charlie Harrington"
+layout: post
-excerpt: "Building a cousin image classification app using a convolutional neural net for your Thanksgiving family reunion using fast.ai and FloydHub."
+slug: build-image-classification-app-with-fastai
-feature_image: "__GHOST_URL__/content/images/2018/11/app.png"
+tags: '[]'
-tags: "[]"
+title: Recognize relatives using deep learning
 ---

 I have _a lot_ of cousins.
 Like 36 or something.
 And, yes, these are _real-deal_ first-cousins.
 None of that _once-removed_ or _second cousins_ stuff over here (but we've got plenty of those, too – 👋 Hi, Dolan clan!)